-Cherokee, Iroquois, and Chickasaw parks will be closed to vehicle traffic starting April 8 at 7 am.
+Cherokee, and Iroquois parks will be closed to vehicle traffic starting April 8 at 7 am.

-🚘🚫 This afternoon Mayor Greg Fischer announced the closure of roads within three of our busiest and most highly-used Olmsted Parks: the Scenic Loop in Cherokee Park; sections of lower Rundill Road in Iroquois Park and Chickasaw Park Road.
-These closures will take place on April 8 at 7 AM. #CarFreeCherokee #CarFreeIroquois #CarFreeChickasaw
+🚘🚫 Mayor Greg Fischer announced the closure of roads within three of our busiest and most highly-used Olmsted Parks: the Scenic Loop in Cherokee Park and sections of lower Rundill Road in Iroquois Park..
+These closures will take place on April 8 at 7 AM. #CarFreeCherokee #CarFreeIroquois

 Parks remain open to pedestrians.

 🌳 🚶♀️ 🚴♂️ But rest assured, all of our Olmsted Parks remain OPEN to pedestrians and cyclists, and our parks will remain open as long as we all stay 6 feet apart and follow CDC guidelines.

 🎁 Our Olmsted Park system is a rare gift in these uncertain times.
 A gift which allows our children to keep playing and learning outside, offers plenty of space to exercise and stay physically fit, and gives us lush landscapes and woodlands so we can bask in the beauty and power of nature even in the darkest of times.